DanielPosada330/Travel-Agency-Back-End-Migration-Website/README.md

 3) Customer.java, lines 60-72: Added method for add to reflective changes in CheckoutServiceImpl.java

 G.  Write code to include validation to enforce the inputs needed by the Angular front-end.
+1) Update Customer.java file with validation @Column(nullable = false) to each input field to enforce inputs.

 H.  Write code for the controllers package that includes a REST controller checkout controller class with a post mapping to place orders.